List of most expensive women's association football transfers: First records

 The first transfer fee for a women's footballer known to be reported as a world record was the £200,000 ($310,000; €235,000) paid for Milene Domingues in 2002.
-(Note: BBC Sport reported at the time that Domingues' transfer fee was "10 times the previous Spanish record for a female player".
-El Mundo reported that there was a then-large transfer of two players from Torrejón to Levante in 2001 for €3,000 (P^{ts} 500,000); Maider Castillo and Mar Prieto were the two players who made this move, with Castillo the player Levante had been set on.
-When Mapi León joined Barcelona in 2017, it was reported as the first paid transfer between Spanish clubs.)
+As well as a world record, BBC Sport reported at the time that Domingues' transfer fee was "10 times the previous Spanish record for a female player", though did not specify this.
+In 2001, the largest women's team in Spain, Levante, acquired two players (Maider Castillo and Mar Prieto) from Torrejón for a reported large transfer fee of €3,000 (P^{ts} 500,000).
 At the time, there was little to no money in women's football due to the limited number of professional leagues, and financial news focused on player salaries; Domingues received greater attention for the reported record salary she was to receive, though she ended up never playing for Rayo Vallecano, the club that signed her, due to non-Spanish players being unable to play in the Spanish women's league at the time.
 However, Domingues was not signed for her playing qualities, instead being a popular figure as the personable wife of Ronaldo, and her record signing was made more for promotional reasons.
 She fulfilled promotional duties at Rayo while returning to play for her previous team, Fiammamonza, without salary.